himanshikawade/data-analytics-data-science-projects/README.md

 - 👋 Hi, I’m @himanshikawade
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and data Analytics
 - 🌱 I’m currently learning B.tech in Artificial Intelligence and Data Science Engineering
-- 💞️ Here are my some project which i have completed as an inter under Bhart Intern in Data Science
+- 💞️ Here are my some project which i have completed as an inter under Bhart Intern in Data Science and as an intern under TechnoHacks EduTech in Data Analytics
+-

 <!---